An exact sequence and triviality of Bogomolov multiplier of groups: Introduction

-Hence for finite groups $G$, $\B_0(G) \cong \tilde{\B}_0(G).$ This description is very much useful and helps us to compute $\B_0(G)$ explicitly; see for example \cite{ Mora1, Mora, Mora2}.
-We have also used this description in Section \ref{Bogop6} to compute $\B_0(G)$ for groups $G$ of order $p^6, p$ prime.
+Hence for finite groups $G$, $\B_0(G) \cong \tilde{\B}_0(G).$ This description helps us to compute $\B_0(G)$ explicitly; see for example \cite{ Mora1, Mora, Mora2}.
+We also use this description in Section \ref{Bogop6} to compute $\B_0(G)$ for groups $G$ of order $p^6$, where $p$ is an odd prime.